andrewkharook/netstatus/README.md

 1. Download latest Netstatus binary from the [Releases](https://github.com/andrewkharook/netstatus/releases) page and put it in your PATH, e.g. `/usr/local/bin/`

-2. Add either a cron job to run the netstatus repeatedly, or a [launchd](https://www.launchd.info) config, e.g.:
+2. Add either a cron job to run the Netstatus repeatedly, or a [launchd](https://www.launchd.info) config, e.g.:

 ```xml
 <!-- ~/Library/LaunchAgents/com.github.andrewkharook.netstatus.plist -->